 Keeping your cat's litter box in your bedroom is a less-than-ideal situation.
 The smell can be off-putting and the box itself messy.
 If you have no other options, take a few precautionary measures to lessen the impact the litter box has on your olfactory senses and your sleeping ability.

 Keep the litter box as far away from your bed as possible.
-Place the box itself on a protective surface that's easy to remove and clean.
-For example, a tarp, piece of linoleum or a plastic or rubber mat can help contain accidents and spills and prevent litter tracking.
+Place the litter box itself on a protective surface that's easy to remove and clean.
+For example, a tarp, piece of linoleum, or plastic or rubber mat can help contain accidents and spills and prevent litter tracking.

 You can buy commercially produced pieces of furniture, like small tables, that have a compartment for storing a litter box.
-Not only does this help disguise the box, it also helps contain clumps of litter and reduces the sight and smell of litter box activity.
+Not only does this help disguise the box, but litter box furniture also helps contain clumps of litter and reduces the sight and smell of litter box activity.

 Keep your bedroom door open or make sure the cat is inside with you before closing it for the night.
 Cats stranded away from their litter boxes will eliminate in other spots.